When is a Medication Error Medical Malpractice?

 - Failure to give proper dosing instructions

-What does the plaintiff need to prove in a mediation error claim?
+What does the plaintiff need to prove in a medication error claim?

 Most complications and unsatisfactory medical outcomes do not qualify as medical malpractice or negligence.
 Winning cases must prove the following:

 To prove that the “duty of care” was breached it first must be shown that the patient and medical professional had entered into a contractual patient/doctor relationship at the time the injury occurred.
 Next, it must be proved that the medical professional broke the “duty of care” to their patient.
-When it comes to medication errors, the “duty of care” means that when a drug is prescribed and dispensed by a healthcare professional that the professional must take reasonable steps to ensure the patient receives the correct dosage and type of drug in accordance with medical standards required of a qualified medical care provider in similar circumstances.
+When it comes to medication errors, the “duty of care” means that when a drug is prescribed and dispensed by a healthcare professional that the professional must take reasonable steps to ensure the patient receives the correct dosage and type of drug and is given the opportunity to provide informed consent in accordance with medical standards required of a qualified medical care provider in similar circumstances.

 When a medical provider fails to perform up to the required standard of medical care and it causes harm or injury to the patient, they may be found liable for breaching their duty.
-In a medication error case, a doctor may have breached his duty if he failed to check for other prescription drugs on the patient’s prescription list that could interfere with the new prescription or the pharmacist failed to give proper dosing instructions and an overdose occurs.
+In a medication error case, a doctor may have breached his duty, for example, if he or she failed to check for other prescription drugs on the patient’s prescription list that could interfere with the new prescription or the pharmacist failed to give proper dosing instructions and an overdose occurs.

 It must be proved that the medical professional’s negligence was directly responsible for the injury.

-It must be proved that the injury caused economic or emotional damage and/or pain and suffering from long lasting physical injuries.
+It must be proved that the injury caused economic or emotional damage and/or pain and suffering from long lasting physical, mental or emotional injuries.